hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_views/view_active_resource_shortfall.rst

 * **target_alias** (String(32)):

       Is an optional alias indicating the clouds that resources are required from.
-      If this column and the **target_clouds** column are empty, the resources are required from any cloud defined within the group.

-* **target_clouds** (String):

-      Is an optional name of the cloud that resources are required from.
-      If this column and the **target_alias** column are empty, the resources are required from any cloud defined within the group.
+      If this column is empty, the resources are required from any cloud defined within the group.

 * **request_cores** (Integer):